bchenSyr/Software-Repository/README.md

 # Remote Software Repository (C++, C#, NoSQL, WPF)
 Jan.
-2018 - March 2018
+2018 - March 2018 | Independent Project for couse Object Oriented Design
-Course / Independent Project

 + Designed and developed a Software Repository to manage a large collection of source code
 + Developed a generic key/value NoSQL database using C++